iturdikulov/notes/spaced repetition.md

 ---
-title: "Spaced repetition"
 date: 2023-03-12
+sr-due: 2023-04-05
+sr-ease: 269
+sr-interval: 3
 tags:
 - inbox
 - definition
-sr-due: 2023-04-05
-sr-interval: 3
-sr-ease: 269
 ---

+# Spaced repetition

 > Learning technique usually using flashcards, where information that is newer,
 > and harder to remember are shown more frequently, while information that is